DayhanaQuintero/DayhanaQuintero/README.md

 ### 🎯 Career Focus

-Seeking opportunities as a **Junior Data Analyst or BI Analyst** where I can contribute to business intelligence and analytics initiatives.
+Seeking opportunities as a **Data Analyst** where I can contribute to business intelligence and analytics initiatives.

 ---